(G) The Higher Realm Consultations

 Stimulus of light – Bose reports that these similarities went even further, the very abnormalities of retinal response to light and finding this response in the inorganic metals as well.

 Diasphic – stimulating two points on the sample tissue at non uniform intervals resulted in the same uniform reactions in plants, animals and metals.
-Here I think of the radio broadcaster CEO Robert Monroe (1915 – 1995) then later founder of the Monroe Institute for consciousness studies.
-He and many others today have developed HemiSync sound products; binaural beats of two different frequencies applied to the ears to stimulate an out-of-body or mystical experience.
+Here I think of the radio broadcaster CEO Robert Monroe (1915 – 1995) then later founder of the Monroe Institute for Consciousness Studies.
+He and many others today have developed HemiSync sound products – binaural beats of two different frequencies applied to the ears to stimulate an out-of-body or mystical experience or deep meditative state.

 These unified reactions in organic and inorganic matter findings do not suggest to Bose of a universal life force in all things that according to physiologists, “… proving to us that these things are determined, not by the play of an unknowable and arbitrary vital force, but by the working of laws that know no change, acting equally and uniformly throughout the organic and the inorganic worlds.”
 I suggest that his work and reputation was constrained by the reigning atheist, materialist scientists of the day.
 Bose had conveyed to Paramahansa Yogananda of his findings that plants do in fact exhibit feelings, sentience, therefore a vital life force.
 Please consider reading The Secret Life of Plants by by Peter Tompkins and Christopher Bird.
 It is one of my all-time favorite books.
-As well, I personally had an experience involving two quartz crystals that suggested of their want of escape from being tossed into the river.
+Lately, over the past couple of years, there are many researchers and scientists more open to the possibility of the sentience of plants and there are many videos online and books covering the topic.
+As well, I personally had an experience involving a quartz crystal that suggested of its want of escape from being tossed into the river.
 I refuse to share the experience for it would only be faced with incredulity or accusations of delusion on my part.

 Radio Transmission